 Between the sea and the mountains, Jean-Marc and Éliane Lafage have used their oenological skills to...

 Roussillon, Côtes du Roussillon Villages Caramany,Côtes du Roussillon,Côtes Catalanes

 The Modats produce wines with a poetic sound and full of poetry!
 Located on a plateau...

-Then it was my father, Jean Nadal's turn to take over and continue what his father had founded.
-His love for the land is what he transmitted to me from an early age.
-I always found myself in the middle of the grape pickers in the vineyards or helping my father in the cellar.
-It is therefore very young that my passion for the vine was born.
-As an oenologist by training, I took over the estate in 1980, with the great support of my wife Martine.
-In a few years, we have developed the estate around the wine activity by creating gîtes and reception rooms in the former priory buildings.
+Then it was the turn of my father, Jean Nadal, to take the reins and continue what his father had founded.
+His love for the land is what he passed on to me from an early age.
+I always found myself among the pickers in the vineyards or helping my father in the cellar.
+So it was at a very young age that my passion for the vine was born.
+Trained as an oenologist, I took over the estate in 1980, with the great support of my wife Martine.
+Within a few years, we developed the estate around the wine-growing activity by creating gîtes and reception rooms in the old priory buildings.
+Today, it is with my three daughters that the story continues.
+We work together on micro-vinifications in barrels, sulphite-free vintages, etc...

-For me, being a winegrower means "controlling the grape" from the vine shoot you plant, it means growing beautiful grapes which, once they arrive in the cellar, will see their "juice" extracted to make this delicious nectar called Wine and which we decline in white, red, rosé, dry or sweet depending on the soil and the grape varieties.
-The profession of winegrower is a real vocation: from the vine shoot to the bottle, I must ensure the quality of the product by listening carefully and humbly to the soil.
-The grape variety that most resembles me is our good old century-old carignan, which was planted in 1900, when my grandparents Thérèse Hainaut and François Nadal, pioneers of Château Nadal-Hainaut, joined forces.
-A vine with secular strength that continues to produce abundantly, at the foot of our majestic Canigou...
+The job of winegrower is a real vocation: from the vine shoot to the bottle, I have to ensure the quality of the product by listening carefully and humbly to the earth.
+The grape variety that most resembles me would be our good old hundred-year-old Carignan, which was planted in 1900, when my grandparents Thérèse Hainaut and François Nadal, pioneers of Château Nadal-Hainaut, joined forces.
+A vine with age-old strength that continues to produce at the foot of our majestic Canigou.